Aedes aegypti mosquitoes transmit dengue virus between people

 Over 2.5 billion people in 100 countries are at risk of dengue infection

-We are using naturally occurring bacteria that reduce the ability of mosquitoes to transmit harmful human viruses such as dengue, chikungunya, and Zika.
-We have shown our approach reduces dengue transmission when we introduce these bacteria into mosquitoes in the laboratory, and we have been conducting trials with dengue-affected communities since 2011.
+We are using naturally occurring bacteria - called Wolbachia- that reduce the ability of mosquitoes to transmit harmful human viruses such as dengue, chikungunya, and Zika.
+We have shown our approach works when we introduce Wolbachiainto mosquitoes in the laboratory, and we have been conducting open trials with dengue-affected communities since 2011.